-After sounding any note, our ears tell us (let us know) where our hand is on the fingerboard.
+After sounding any one note, our ears tell us (let us know) where our hand is on the fingerboard.
 We could call this our “aural positional sense” (see below).
-The term “left-hand positional sense” however refers to something quite different: to our ability to know where our hand is on the fingerboard – on which note we have our finger – before sounding any note.
+The term “left-arm positional sense” however refers to something quite different.
+It refers to our ability to know (sense) where our hand is on the fingerboard (on which note we have our finger) before sounding any note.
 This is one of the most fundamental skills of playing a string instrument, and is also one of the most difficult to acquire.

 A computer (or SatNav/GPS) would remember and learn these coordinates as numbers, but we remember them as spatial, kinesthetic “feelings”: each finger on each different note has its own unique “feel” that we get used to.
 The memorising, classifying and automation of this positional information is what requires string players to practice so much.
 If we don’t practice enough, our fingers soon start landing in the wrong places (out of tune, or not squarely on the desired string) because our body and brain gradually forget the fine details of exactly where each note is.